ska-telescope/lmc-base-classes/README.md

   - Instead of `skabase.control_mode` use `ska.base.control_mode`.
   - The `SKATestDevice` was removed.
 Note that this class was only intended for internal use in lmc-base-classes and is no longer needed.
+  - Removed unused scripts and modules.
+- Removed `TangoLoggingLevel` which was deprecated in 0.4.0.
+Use `ska.base.control_model.LoggingLevel` instead.

 #### 0.4.1
 - Fix lost properties when re-initialising test device (remove `get_name` mock).